aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-add-image-markers-charts/_index.md

 }
 ```

-### Add Image Markers to Chart Data Points
+### Step 3: Add Image Markers to Chart Data Points
-Now for the exciting part—adding images as markers:
+Here we demonstrate **how to add markers** using pictures.
+Replace the placeholder paths with the actual location of your images.

 ```java
 import com.aspose.slides.*;